-The uniform name must identify one and only one document (more precisely a "bibliographic entity") and is created in such a way that it is:
+The uniform name must identify one and only one document (more precisely a "bibliographic resource" [ISBD], see also sect.
+6.2) and is created in such a way that it is:

-- self-explanatory; - identifiable through simple and clear rules; - compatible with the practice commonly used for references; - able to be created from references in the text, automatically (by parser) or manually; - representative of both the formal and the substantive aspects of the document.
+- self-explanatory ; - identifiable through simple and clear rules; - compatible with the practice commonly used for references; - able to be created from references in the text, automatically (by parser) or manually; - representative of both the formal and the substantive aspects of the document.